Deutsche Internationale Schule Johannesburg

-The Deutsche Internationale Schule Johannesburg (DSJ) is a German international school in Parktown, Johannesburg.
+The Deutsche Internationale Schule Johannesburg (DSJ) is a German international school in Auckland Park, Johannesburg.

 Founded in 1890, the DSJ is one of the oldest schools in the city and one of the largest German schools on the African continent.
 At present approximately 1050 learners of 27 different nationalities are taught at the DSJ.

 The Deutsche Internationale Schule Johannesburg is an integrated school with a bilingual educational programme: it offers both Matric, the South African exit exam, and the German Abitur.

 Purpose

 The offerings of the DSJ strongly convey German tradition, language and culture, which is the focus for all streams of the school.
 The DSJ is also a school where learners from numerous nationalities and cultural backgrounds are educated.
 After an overwhelming vote by parents, the decision was taken to rename the school the ‘Deutsche Internationale Schule Johannesburg’ in March 2003.
 This legacy continues with 35 nationalities represented amongst its 1100, most being in the kindergarten, learners in 2015.